Paramount graded 'Rocketman' with DaVinci Resolve Studio

 DaVinci Resolve Studio of Blackmagic Design was used to grade the biographical drama of Paramount about the first achievements of Elton John, produced by Marv Films y Rocket Pictures, under the direction of Dexter Fletcher.

 Pizzey and Richmond began pre-production by defining the main conversion table (LUT) and testing different lenses and exposure levels with the elements designed for the film.
-“Next, three versions of the LUT were generated by varying the exposure, with the purpose of defining the basic look of the feature, and I helped create a subtle color arc for the copies, to highlight the changing narrative,” revealed Callis- Smith.
+“Next, three versions of the LUT were generated by varying the exposure, to define the basic look of the feature, and I helped create a subtle color arc for the copies to highlight the changing narrative,” Callis-Smith revealed.

-On the other hand, he adds that “the laboratory where the copies were processed used a Blackmagic eGPU unit for the first time, which allowed achieving greater speed when using an iMac 5K device through the Thunderbolt 3 connection, even when encoding in H format.
-264”.
+On the other hand, he adds that "the laboratory where the copies were processed used a Blackmagic eGPU unit for the first time, which made it possible to achieve greater speed when using an iMac 5K device through the Thunderbolt 3 connection, even when encoding in H.264 format."

 Chromatic Bible

 “My goal was to maintain the soft look we achieved with the older lenses, making sure I didn't go overboard at the bottom end of the curve,” says Rob.
-“In one scene, we wanted everything to look dull except for Elton and Reggie.
+"In one scene, we wanted everything to look dull except for Elton and Reggie.
 However, there was a lot of color in the respective copies.
-The houses were made of red brick, green prevailed in the gardens, and the dancers had colorful costumes.
-In order to achieve the desired look, we asked the visual effects team to create masks to help us ensure that the colors did not bleed over to the other characters that were part of the dance routine.”
+The houses were red brick, the gardens were predominantly green, and the dancers had colorful costumes.
+In order to achieve the desired look, we asked the visual effects team to create masks to help us ensure that the colors did not bleed over to the other characters who were part of the dance routine."

 Did you like this article?